letronghoangminh/letronghoangminh/README.md

 # Hi there 🐧, I'm Lê Trọng Hoàng Minh! (known as psycholog1st)
-### Amateur Back-end Web Developer, sometimes a Pentester (yeah, i swing the pen and test its ink)
+### Junior DevOps Engineer, part time CTF player

  ## 💻 What I'm doing:

 - 🌁 I’m currently studying in DUT (Da Nang Universiy of Technologies - Viet Nam)
-- 📝 I’m currently learning Nodejs, Python and Web Development!
+- 📝 I’m currently learning to not to break the whole production system
 - 📨 How to reach me: letronghoangminh@gmail.com